nextcloud/collectives/README.md

 Since this concept is unsupported by the Nextcloud and Circles per default, we plan to implement it on our own.

-Current status: Creating a new wiki internally does the following:
+Current status: Creating a new collective internally does the following:

 2. Create a vehicle circle `<NAME>`
-3. Create a wiki folder `<NAME>`
+3. Create a collective folder `<NAME>`
-4. Share the wiki folder with the vehicle circle
+4. Share the collective folder with the vehicle circle

-Planned: Creating a new wiki internally does the following:
+Planned: Creating a new collective internally does the following:

-1. Create a vehicle user `wiki@<NAME>@<UUID>` (with random UUID as password)
+1. Create a vehicle user `collective@<NAME>@<UUID>` (with random UUID as password)
 2. Create a vehicle circle `<NAME>` with the vehicle user as owner
-3. Create a wiki folder `<NAME>` with the vehicle user as owner
+3. Create a collective folder `<NAME>` with the vehicle user as owner
-4. Share the wiki folder with the vehicle circle
+4. Share the collective folder with the vehicle circle

 ## Maintainers